-Once submitted to the LGPC, an application withdrawn by a Lender, screened-out, or declined by the LGPC may not be approved by any Lender under its PLP authority.
+Once submitted to SBA for non-delegated processing, an application withdrawn by a Lender, screened-out, or declined by SBA may not be approved by any Lender under its PLP authority.
 E-Tran will not permit the submission of such an application under any Lender's PLP authority for a period of 12 months from the date of the withdrawal, screen-out, or decline of the application.